flotiq/flotiq-docs/docs/API/open-api-schema.md

     }
     ```

-## Getting your Scoped Open API Schema
+## Getting your Scoped Open API Schema :fontawesome-solid-exclamation-triangle:{ .pricing-info title="Unavailable in Free subscription plan" }[^1]

 If you want to get your Scoped Open API Schema from Flotiq,
 you have to make a call at the following endpoint with the User Defined API key (using a Web browser, Postman or Insomnia):